Jandres1420/Pokemon-Challengue-Back-End/README.md

 ![](/img/creatingSchema.png)

 ### Third step
-Openb the cloned repository on IntelliJ and write the following command on the terminal:
+Open the cloned repository on IntelliJ, set the previous installed SDK on the program and then write the following command on the terminal:

 ```bash
 mvn clean install